theatre-x/cleanerml/README.md

 CleanerML
 ---------
 CleanerML is a simple yet powerful markup language for writing cleaners.
-Most of BleachBit's cleaners are written in CleanerML, and you can write your own cleaners in CleanerML too.
+Most of BitShine's cleaners are written in CleanerML, and you can write your own cleaners in CleanerML too.

 You can think of it as writing XML to delete files, but it is more powerful than that.

-BleachBit
+BitShine
 ---------
-BleachBit is an open source system cleaner for Windows and Linux.
+BitShine is an open source system cleaner for Windows, GNU/Linux, some flavors of BSD, and soon Android and Mac OS X